graphaware/neo4j-framework/README.md

 copying them into the `plugins` directory in your Neo4j installation, and restarting the server.
 The framework and modules are then used via calls to their REST APIs, if they provide any.

+Note that you need **at least version 2.0.3** of the Neo4j Server in order to use the GraphAware Framework as a plugin.
+Older versions of Neo4j have an outdated implementation of `org.neo4j.server.Bootstrapper` that is not backwardly-compatible with the latest plugins.
+If you see a `java.lang.IllegalAccessError` when starting up the server, then you're most likely using a version of Neo4j older than 2.0.3.

 ### Embedded Mode / Java Development

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>